microsoft/dotnet/releases/net462/dotnet462-changes.md

 * Fixed ArgumentException when scrolling a virtualized ItemsControl after adding new items [194726].
 * Avoid unnecessary iteration through all items displayed in a virtualized ItemsControl with ScrollUnit=Item [202599].
 * Fixed XPS printing crash when InvariantCulture is used.
 [143947]
-* Fixed truncation of contents during copy & paste in HTML format when WPF’s DataGrid control contains full width characters, for e.g. Japanese.
+* Fixed truncation of contents during copy & paste in HTML format when WPFï¿½s DataGrid control contains full width characters, for e.g. Japanese.
 [104825]

-WCF
+## WCF
----

 * Added a new option for client to find best matching WCF service endpoint using NetNamePipeBinding.[157498]
 * CryptoConfig.CreateName(string algorithm) is now updated to understand SHA256 algorithms.
 [195341]
 * Fixed a reliability issue in DataContractCriticalHelper which throws as a SerializationException when reading objects concurrently.
 [146940]